hiaux0/or-tree-note/README.md

 3. Add commandName as method to `abstract-mode.ts` (Actual Vim implementation)

-4. Add command to `vim-commands.ts`
+4. Add command to `vim-commands-repository.ts`

 ---